linkeLi0421/linkeLi0421.github.io/_pages/cv.md

 # Research Insterests

-​	Having focused on compiler security, I now aspire to broaden my expertise by researching diverse aspects of software security.
-My goal is to contribute innovative solutions that safeguard software systems comprehensively.
+​	Having focused on compiler security, I now aspire to broaden my expertise by researching diverse aspects of software engineering.
+I am interested in using software tools to make it easier to develop correct and efficient software.

 Education
 ======